coroutine/pillowfort/README.md

 ### Activations

-In this example, the endpoint supports three session-related actions.
+In this example, the endpoint supports two actions for ensuring actual people are using your API.

 - `show`: Allows the client to verify the activation token before bothering to present a password change form.
 - `create`: Processes the password change request and creates a new session (i.e., signs in).